finedefinition/finedefinition/readme.md

 # Hi, I'm Sergii 👋
-Java Software Engineer with 1,5 year of experience.
+Java Software Developer with 1.5 years of experience.
+The practice of working in a research company has formed in me an exploratory mindset, a holistic vision of processes and a high level of responsibility.
-I have good knowledge in backend development on Java, Spring and MySQL.
+Over 10 years of experience in the IT Industry.
+Excellent reputation for resolving problems and improving customer satisfaction.
+My English level is upper-intermediate.

 <p align='left'>
   📫  How to reach me: <a href='mailto:sergiibezrukov@gmail.com'>sergiibezrukov@gmail.com</a>
 </p>